Roman-git-hub/OvenTrioStudio/README.md

 - Precise trimming
 - Original stream preservation when possible
 - Local processing with no cloud dependency
+- Persistent URL history for frequently used sources
 - Clean and focused Windows workflow

 ---

-## 🆕 What's New in v1.4.0
+## 🆕 What's New in v1.5.0

-### 🎬 Video Preview & Editing

-Version 1.4.0 introduces a full visual video editing workflow.
+### 🔗 URL History

+Version 1.5.0 introduces URL history directly into the download interface.

+- Store recently used URLs
+- Quickly access previously used URLs
+- YouTube thumbnail previews
+- Duplicate URLs are automatically moved to the top
+- Up to 20 recent URLs are retained
+- History persists between application launches
+- Selecting a history entry does not start a download
+- Clear history with one click

+### 🔍 File Info

-- Full video preview
+- Fixed video preview thumbnail display
-- Video timeline
-- Synchronized audio/video playback
-- Frame-accurate positioning
-- Video trimming and editing
-- Integrated preview while editing
+- Improved preview loading and presentation

-The previous version focused primarily on audio-oriented editing workflows.
-Version 1.4.0 expands the editor into a full audio/video workflow.
+### ⚡ Performance

+- Improved download startup and loading performance

 ---